unoplatform/calculator/README.md

 If Calculator is not working properly, please [file an issue](https://github.com/nventive/calculator/issues).

 ## Data / Telemetry
-This project collects usage data and sends it to App Center to help improve the quality of the calculator.
+This project collects usage data and sends it to the App Center to help improve the quality of the calculator.

 ## Reporting Security Issues
 Security issues and bugs should be reported through the [GitHub security tab](https://github.com/nventive/calculator/security).